poncev/poncev.github.io/_posts/2024-11-02-modal-analysis-basics.md

 $M$ is the mass, $C$ is the damping, and $K$ is the stiffness.
 The dimension $N$ is referred to as the number of Degrees of Freedom (DoF).

-$M$ and $K$ are usually real, symmetric, positive-definite matrices.
+$M$, $C$, and $K$ are usually real, symmetric, positive-definite matrices, so we will impose these hypotheses as well.
-This can be justified using the lagrangian formulation of a system of oscillators and approximating the dynamics to first order, in which case
+This can be justified using the lagrangian formulation for a system of oscillators, and then approximating the dynamics to first order, in which case
 $M$ and $K$ are jacobian matrices;
-however, see Section 2.8 in {% cite ewins00 %}.
+however, see Section 2.8 in {% cite ewins00 %} for non-symmetric examples.
-$C$ is usually hard to model, and we will impose some conditions on it for mathematical convenience, but not physically motivated.
+$C$ is usually hard to model, and oftentimes conditions on it are imposed for mathematical convenience, but not for physical motivation.

 ### Resonances

-A resonance is a function $e^{i\omega t}\phi$ that solves the homogenous system \eqref{eq:basic_vibration} with $C = 0$, where $\omega > 0$ and $\phi \in \C^N$ is a constant vector, which are called resonance frequency and mode shape, respectively.
+A resonance is a function $e^{i\omega t}\phi$, for $\omega > 0$ and $\phi \in \C^N$,
+that solves the homogenous system \eqref{eq:basic_vibration} with $C = 0$.
+The number $\omega$ is referred to as a natural frequency, and
+$\phi$ as a mode shape of the undamped system.
 The system \eqref{eq:basic_vibration} always has a full basis of $N$ resonances.

 To find the resonances, notice that by the symmetry of $M$ there is an orthonormal matrix $U$ such that $U^t M U = \diag(m_1, \ldots, m_N)$.
 If we rescale it as $\Psi := U\diag(1 / \sqrt{m_1}, \ldots, 1/\sqrt{m_N})$,
 then $\Psi^t M \Psi = I$.

 Now, let us write $y := \Psi^{-1} x$ and multiply \eqref{eq:basic_vibration} by $\Psi^t$ to get

 $$